ThinkDataEd/curriculum/docs/unit2/campaign1.md

 b) What’s the typical stress/chill level of the class across the campaign?

-c) What’s my typical stress/chill level and how does it compare to whole class?
+c) What’s my typical stress/chill level and how does it compare to the whole class?

 d) Do the stress/chill levels vary by weekday or weekend or the type of people you are with?